tcltk/tcl/doc/markdown/interp.md

 # Resource limits

 Every interpreter has two kinds of resource limits that may be imposed by any parent interpreter upon its children.
-Command limits (of type **command**) restrict the total number of Tcl commands that may be executed by an interpreter (as can be inspected via the **info cmdcount** command), and time limits (of type **time**) place a limit by which execution within the interpreter must complete.
-Note that time limits are expressed as *absolute* times (as in **clock seconds**) and not relative times (as in **after**) because they may be modified after creation.
+Command limits (of type **command**) restrict the total number of Tcl commands that may be executed by an interpreter (as can be inspected via the [info cmdcount][info] command), and time limits (of type **time**) place a limit by which execution within the interpreter must complete.
+Note that time limits are expressed as *absolute* times (as in [clock seconds][clock]) and not relative times (as in [after]) because they may be modified after creation.

 When a limit is exceeded for an interpreter, first any handler callbacks defined by parent interpreters are called.
 If those callbacks increase or remove the limit, execution within the (previously) limited interpreter continues.
-If the limit is still in force, an error is generated at that point and normal processing of errors within the interpreter (by the **catch** command) is disabled, so the error propagates outwards (building a stack-trace as it goes) to the point where the limited interpreter was invoked (e.g. by **interp eval**) where it becomes the responsibility of the calling code to catch and handle.
+If the limit is still in force, an error is generated at that point and normal processing of errors within the interpreter (by the [catch] command) is disabled, so the error propagates outwards (building a stack-trace as it goes) to the point where the limited interpreter was invoked (e.g. by **interp eval**) where it becomes the responsibility of the calling code to catch and handle.

 ## Limit options